BIO

 “Mr. Speed is a tenor saxophonist and clarinetist who can find the logical strand in an abstract canvas, and turn wobbly irresolution into a form of riveting suspense.” — The New York Times

 His band Yeah NO (with Cuong Vu, Sverrisson, Black) explored the shaping of spontaneous improvisation into formal structures, blending jazz, rock, Eastern folk, and minimalism (Emit, 2000; Swell Henry, 2004).
+(2026 tour updates!)

 In 2014, Speed formed the Chris Speed Trio with drummer Dave King and bassist Chris Tordini, reimagining the saxophone trio format with music that is direct, melodic, and quietly adventurous.
-Their recordings—Really OK, Platinum On Tap, Respect for Your Toughness, and Despite Obstacles—highlight his gift for writing pieces that are both immediately engaging and open-ended.
+Their recordings — Really OK, Platinum On Tap, Respect for Your Toughness, and Despite Obstacles — highlight his gift for writing pieces that are both immediately engaging and open-ended.

 Broken Shadows (with Tim Berne, Reid Anderson, and Dave King) reinterprets the music of Ornette Coleman and Julius Hemphill with raw energy and modernist improvisation, drawing on deep American roots (Broken Shadows, 2019 Intakt).